250207_EBA-CL_WebHeader_RT1_D-Sub

 In order to fulfil the criteria for admission to and continued participation in the RT1 System, a participant must*:

-• be able to comply with the technical and operational requirements of the RT1 System, including requirements aiming at ensuring availability of the RT1 Participant during the operational times of the system.
+• be able to comply with the technical and operational requirements of the RT1 System, including requirements aiming at ensuring the participant’s availability, its capacity to send and receive payments, or the security of its IT connection

-• have its registered office in a Member State of the EU, the EEA or the OECD, or a country or territory which is part of SEPA.
+• have its registered office in the EU, the EEA, or, for credit institutions also, the OECD, or SEPA

 Exclusion, Suspension and Withdrawal from the RT1 System